aluveitie/RyzenMacPro/README.md

 Note: XHC0 is not renamed to XHCI since the MacPro7,1 SMBIOS does not require this, if iMacPro1,1 is to be used this would have to be fixed with an SSDT-XHC as usual.

 ### Kexts

+SmallTree kext is no longer working with macOS 12 Monterey, but the AppleIGB kext can be used as a replacement.

 Besides the default kexts the following are noteworthy: